theminstack/factor/README.md

 - Improve efficiency over custom dynamic contexts or simple hoisting.
 - Compose state and behavior using any React hook.
 - Leverage React hook testing tools.
-- Avoid extra work when there are no consumers.
-- Support referencing parent state when nested.
+- Reference parent state when nested.
+- Change behavior based on idle or active status.
+- Update when new consumers are mounted.

 **Table of Contents:**